leon1995/factorialhr/README.md

         employees_by_team_id = {team.id: [employee for employee in all_employees.data() if employee.id in team.employee_ids] for team in all_teams.data()}
 ```

-### Login

-The cli currently only supports oauth2 as login method.
-Please create an issue or contribute yourself if you need a different login method.

-`(uvx) factorialhr account login`

 ## Contribute

 Feel free to contribute!
 Please fork this repository, install the development dependencies with `uv sync --dev`